obiannotate: edit sequence annotations

 cgatggctccatgctagtgctagtcgatga

-is the name of the target tag, the right part is the value to assign to the tag.
+The left part, foo, is the name of the target tag, and the right part is the value to be assigned to the tag.

-The left part must be a string when the right part is actually an
+The left part must be a string.
+The right part is actually an

-To assign as string value to a tag, the rigth part of the option argument must be a valid
+In order to assign a string value to a tag, the right-hand side of the option argument must correspond to a valid

 obiannotate --set-tag 'foo="bar"' empty.fasta